WBOR-91-1-FM/wbor-scrobbler/README.md

     cd .. && docker build --no-cache -t scrobbler .
     ```

-    * Navigates to the repo's root folder and creates a Docker image titled `scrobbler`.
+    * Navigates to the repo's root folder and creates a Docker image tagged/titled `scrobbler`.
-        * You are free to give the image a title other than `scrobbler` but note that you will need to adjust the code in the following steps accordingly.
+        * You are free to give the image a tag/title other than `scrobbler` but note that you will need to adjust the code in the following steps accordingly.

 5. Assuming the image was built successfully, you can now spin up a container to complete setup.
 Run:

     ```text
-    docker run -v "$(pwd)"/env:/env -p 4000:80 -i -t --name scrobbler --restart unless-stopped scrobbler
+    docker run -v "$(pwd)"/env:/env -p 4000:80 -it --name scrobbler --restart unless-stopped scrobbler
     ```

     * Creates and starts a container titled `scrobbler` in interactive terminal mode for the initial setup process.
 Same as above: you are free to give the container a title other than `scrobbler` but note that you will need to adjust the code in the following steps accordingly.